Ode to the West Wind: Fourth Canto

-At the end of the canto the poet tells us that "a heavy weight of hours has chain'd and bow'd" (55).
-This may be a reference to the years that have passed and "chained and bowed" (55) the hope of the people who fought for freedom and were literally imprisoned.
-With this knowledge, the West Wind becomes a different meaning.
-The wind is the "uncontrollable" (47) who is "tameless" (56).
-This canto also sounds like a kind of prayer or confession of the poet, yet does not address God.
-Shelley was a staunch atheist and one of the characteristics of Romanticism is equating nature with divinity, with the West Wind taking on the role of God.
+At the end of the canto the poet reveals that "a heavy weight of hours has chain'd and bow'd" (55) "one" who is like the wind, "tameless, and swift, and proud".
+This is a reference to the years that have passed and "chained and bowed" (55) the hope of the people who fought for freedom and were literally imprisoned.
+Based on this interpretation, the West Wind has a different meaning.
+This could also be a reference to the poet himself.
+The wind is the "uncontrollable" (47) which is "tameless" (56).
+This canto is also a prayer or confession of the poet.
+Shelley addresses Nature but not God.
+Shelley was a staunch atheist.
+One of the characteristics of Romanticism is the equating of nature with divinity, with the West Wind symbolizing the role of God.

+"Oh, lift me as a wave, a leaf, a cloud!

+I fall upon the thorns of life!
+I bleed!